jgoodall/docker-twemproxy/README.md

 ## Overview

-The container reads the redis server information from [etcd](https://github.com/coreos/etcd).
-The twemproxy container will use [confd](https://github.com/kelseyhightower/confd) to watch the `/services/redis` path.
+If available, the container will poll the redis server information from [etcd](https://github.com/coreos/etcd) or [consul](https://consul.io).

+If `ETCD_HOST` or `CONSUL_HOST` are present, the twemproxy container will use [confd](https://github.com/kelseyhightower/confd) to watch the `/services/redis` path.
 It exposes port 6000, so map that when you do `docker run`.

+If you pass a different `PORT` environment variable than 6000, that will be used to populate the `/services/twemproxy/port` path in `etcd` or `consul`, and twemproxy will listen on that port.

 When you start your redis containers, put their connection information into `etcd` in the `/services/redis/<instance>`: